Academic Scholars gives students STEM experiences to support a rigorous curriculum.

 - Participate in at least one academic contest or academic summer program per year - i.e. writing, science fair, speech, mock trial, JCWA, scholastics.

-Here’s a look at what our Academic Scholars have done in 2017-18 school year:
+Here’s a look at what our Academic Scholars have done this year:

 - Ohio University “Business of Games” Summit